tadyna/mokos/README.md

 * 	 #5	PDOStorage - security fixes (sql injection) - PDOStorage has been removed!
 * 	 #4	Generation strategy
 * 	 #3	Complete integration tests for MysqlAdapter clazz new
-* 	 #2	Complete integration test for PDOStorage new - Cancelled, PDOStoraqge has been removed!
+* 	 #2	Complete integration test for PDOStorage new - Cancelled, PDO Storage has been removed!
-* 	 #1	Instalation of PHPUnit/DBUnit
+* 	 #1	Installation of PHPUnit/DBUnit